arrow

 Step 2: Submit the required documents

-Then, you will need to bring the required documents which the immigration officers will inspect before deciding whether you meet the requirements or not.
-If you don’t they will let you know within a week.
-If you do fulfil the criteria, your Ireland Permanent Residency application will then be processed.
+Then, you must bring the required documents, which the immigration officers will inspect before deciding whether you meet the requirements.
+If you don't, they will let you know within a week.
+If you fulfil the criteria, your Ireland Permanent Residency application will be processed.

 Step 3: Wait for your application to get processed